How to Clean Your Aligners without Damaging Them — Dentist-Approved Tips

 • Avoid mouthwash with strong dyes, which can stain the aligners.

-Examples: Invisalign cleaning crystals, Retainer Brite, or Denture cleansers (only if approved by your dentist).
+Examples: Clear Aligner cleaning crystals, Retainer Brite, or Denture cleansers (only if approved by your dentist).

 D. Avoid Harmful Cleaners